Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-LARRY ELLISON
+LARRY ELLISONORACLE

 CAN BE PROUD OF: The software mogul’s sailing team captured the America’s Cup in February, achieving the first U.S. victory since 1992, at a cost of hundreds of millions of dollars drawn from the third-biggest American fortune after Bill Gates’s and Warren Buffett’s—all three of whom have pledged, along with 37 other billionaires, to give at least half of their fortunes to charity.